refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 ### summary on works beyond ansible workflow

-All in master nodes, keep the bottom line that all tasks on compute node should merged into ansible workflow.
+All extras in master nodes, keep the bottom line that all tasks on compute node should be merged into ansible workflow.

 * hard disk mount and fstab configure (one time forever, required before **basic roles**, actually can easily merged into basic role)
-* Possible nvidia drivers install and reboot if GPU is available. (one time forever) Cuda and cudnn can be managed by spack.
+* ~~Possible nvidia drivers install and reboot if GPU is available. ~~(already merged into ansible workflow) Cuda and cudnn can be managed by spack.
 * quota initial configure (one time forever, required before **user roles)**
 * intel parallel studio install (one time forever) (no need to install before any roles, possible issue for python path maybe in **python roles**)
-* mathematica install and add virtual mathematica packages in spack (one time forever) (no need to install before any roles)
+* mathematica install and add virtual mathematica packages in spack (one time forever) (no need to install before any roles).
+Similar for Matlab (but it has a predefined recipe).
 * backup crontabs (one time forever? maybe find some more advanced tools) (no need to configure before any roles)
 * python packages install and jupyter configure (continuing work) (no need to install before any roles)
 * spack packages install by specs and spack env maintenance (continuing work) (no need to install before any roles)
-* sacctmgr cluster, qos and account add (continuing work for advanced scenario, minimum setup required before **user roles** after slurm roles)
+* sacctmgr cluster, qos, priority and account add (continuing work for advanced scenario, minimum setup required before **user roles** after slurm roles)
 * two line of commands to final set up ELK stack on master (should find some more elegant way in the future)
 * tinc vpn set up on master node
 * docker set up on master node